No wonder people are looking for competition in video-sharing platforms to shake some ground.

 The easiest and most efficient way to stay private online is by using a VPN.
 If you want to continue using Youtube, and privacy is your genuine concern, try Surfshark (note: to leave entirely no footprints, be sure not to log into you YouTube account).

 - Surfshark’s priority is to provide you with unshakable online privacy and security.

 - With Surfshark VPN, you can browse YouTube without Google tracking your activity.

 - Watch anything you want without YouTube forcing its recommendations algorithm.

 - Use one Surfshark account for multiple devices, i.e., share it with siblings and friends.

 Learn more about multiple Surfshark features.

-Watch Youtube in complete privacy with a VPN
+Watch your favorite videos in complete privacy with a VPN

 Only $1.99/mo.
 30-day money-back guarantee with every planGet Surfshark